Hematology T32 Research Training Program

 Our Program is in its 43rd year of funding from the National Institutes of Health.
 We focus on providing an intensive postdoctoral research training experience intended to lead to an academic career that involves hematology-related research.
 In this Program, trainees will work for two or three years with an expert faculty mentor on a scientifically important research project.
 Upon completion of our Program, the trainee will be competitive for national funding, such as a K or R award.
 Our Program recognizes that many skills are needed to sustain a career as an independent and funded researcher, and it is designed with this in mind.

 - Research-focused fellows from the Hem/Onc fellowship are often supported on the grant after being identified in the first year of fellowship.

-The HOT Division is a research intensive group.
+The University of Minnesota Medical School provides a large and resource-rich environment that promotes the development of research and academic career skills.
+Within the Medical School, the HOT Division is a research-intensive group.
 We have world-leading programs in sickle disease, immunotherapy, signal transduction, vascular biology, stem cell biology, bone marrow transplantation, and hemostasis & thrombosis.
 These and other topic areas are available for trainee research.

 Inquiries may be made via email to the Program Director Dr. Vercellotti (firstname.lastname@example.org).

 The ultimate goal of our Hematology T32 Research Training Program is to position trainees to compete successfully for academic faculty positions that focus on hematology-related research.

 To facilitate achievement of this goal, we aim for our trainees to attain the following core competencies:

 - Select valid methods and apply appropriate tools for data analysis